Yankees designated hitter Giancarlo Stanton (27) bats during the first...

 The Dodgers could’ve had him — their second such opportunity, in fact.
 Consider it another one of those twists of fate that make baseball great, another layer of intrigue to Stanton’s latest homecoming to Dodger Stadium, the ballpark where he learned to love the game as a kid and has mashed as an adult.

-“There’s all sorts of scenarios that could’ve happened,” Stanton said ahead of Game 1 on Friday night.
+“There’s all sorts of scenarios that could’ve happened,” Stanton said ahead of Game 1 on Friday night — a game in which he hit his sixth home run of this postseason, a 412-foot two-run shot off Jack Flaherty in the sixth inning to give the Yankees a 2-1 lead.
 “Coulda, shoulda, this meeting, that meeting — it ultimately didn’t.”

 Flash back to seven years ago.
 The Marlins had just been bought by a group headlined by Derek Jeter and funded by Bruce Sherman.
 The new regime entered with a clear first objective: cut, cut, cut payroll.
 Stanton’s contract — at the time the richest in major-league history at $325 million over 13 years — was the primary target.

-Since Stanton had a full no-trade clause, though, Miami needed his OK to ship him out.
+Because Stanton had a full no-trade clause, Miami needed his OK to ship him out, though.
 He provided a pre-approval list of four teams: Yankees, Dodgers, Astros, Cubs.
-After playing so long for a laughingstock of a franchise, and since he already had all that guaranteed money, what Stanton wanted most was to join a winner.
-Those clubs were the participants in the League Championship Series' that year and seemed set up well for the near future.
+After playing so long for a laughingstock of a franchise, and because he already had all that guaranteed money, what Stanton wanted most was to join a winner.
+Those clubs were the participants in the League Championship Series that year and seemed set up well for the near future.

 And Stanton preferred the Dodgers, according to a person familiar with his thinking at the time, at least as much as the Yankees.

 The Dodgers had interest, another person involved said.
-But they wanted the Marlins in return to take on some of their bad contracts, including Adrian Gonzalez and Scott Kazmir.
-They were trying to get under the luxury-tax threshold for 2018, so as much as Stanton’s big bat — he had just hit 59 home runs — would have helped Los Angeles, his big salary would have been counterproductive.
+But they wanted the Marlins to take on some of their bad contracts, including Adrian Gonzalez and Scott Kazmir.
+They were trying to get under the luxury-tax threshold for 2018, so as much as Stanton’s big bat would have helped Los Angeles— he had just hit 59 home runs — his big salary would have been counterproductive.

-“We explored it,” Stan Kasten, Dodgers president and CEO, recalled this week.
+“We explored it,” Dodgers president and CEO Stan Kasten recalled this week.
 “But given what we were doing and where we were going, we thought the contract would not be a plus or work for us.
 I don’t think we ruled it out, but we didn’t see it working.”

 Miami and Los Angeles proved not to be a match, setting up the Stanton-Yankees union.
 Stanton shot down trades to the Giants and Cardinals.
-When Ohtani never bothered to hear out the Yankees’ pitch, the Marlins re-engaged general manager Brian Cashman.
-The deal came together quickly.
+When Ohtani never bothered to hear out the Yankees’ pitch, the Marlins re-engaged general manager Brian Cashman, and the deal came together quickly.

 “That Cali air, man,” Stanton of his success here.
 “I can’t pinpoint a certain thing.
 I got a few days to do well still and not worry about the past.”

-When the Dodgers won the NL pennant, setting up their date with the Yankees, Stanton first reaction was to “uhhh turn off my phone,” he said, only half-joking.
+When the Dodgers won the NL pennant, setting up their date with the Yankees, Stanton’s first reaction was to “uhhh, turn off my phone,” he said, only half-joking.
 His family loves it, but he doesn’t need distractions from others.
 Being here at all is enough of a walk down memory lane.

 “There’s creep-in moments.
-It’s hard not to reminiscence around the ballpark,” he said.
+It’s hard not to reminisce around the ballpark,” he said.
 “But it’s all business.
-You check in and out of enjoy it and understand there’s work to do.
+You check in and out of enjoying it and understand there’s work to do.
 You gotta understand both.”

 About every organization considered Stanton in the draft in 2007.
 The Marlins selected him in the second round.